medmunds/how-to-hire-a-rockstar/source/philosophy.rst

 .. pull-quote::

-   We hire *ability,* not just knowledge.
+   We hire *aptitude,* not just knowledge.

 Some companies hire based solely on *what you know.* Things like: